TRAN-Gia-Quoc-Bao/Course-Intro-Signal-Processing/README.md

 # Exercises for Introduction to Signal Processing course
 The exercises for this dedicated course in Introduction to Signal Processing were given in Labs from 1 to 4 and an exam on computer.

+The questions are in French, but my comments in the codes and my reports and exam are in English.

-In the folders, there are the questions, the data materials, my codes, and my reports, i.e., my solutions and explanations to the Labs.
+In the folders, there are the data materials, my codes, and my reports, i.e., my solutions and explanations to the Labs.

 Contents: